I think it was Maria who asked if we could do a quiz on Homer Simpson…. Shana, find me a “Simpsons” episode! The one with Frank Grimes!

-Good for you, Shana; what would the Quiz ever do without you?
+Anyway, good for you, Shana; what would the Quiz ever do without you?
 Let’s summarize this cartoon for people who may not ever have seen “The Simpsons” before.
 It’s the longest running show on TV, right?
-25 years?
+25 years.
 Anyway, Homer, basically, is an idiot!

 And so is his son, Bart!

 Yes, Bart is a complete moron, constantly in trouble and he’s not doing well in school as you can imagine!
 His sister Lisa, on the other hand, is getting straight-A’s, but, that’s neither here nor there; back to Homer…he’s a caricature of the All-American male “Joe 6-Pack”–unintelectual, insensitive, lazy, boorish, focused primarily on donuts, beer and nonsensical TV; he’s inconsiderate, a slob, rude, rageful, misses the point of most things, and is totally irresponsible; but yet, everybody seems to like him; I think it’s because he’s naive on top of everything else!
 Nothing stupid that he does is with malice.
 He’s a handful for his wife Marge!
 Maybe we’ll do Marge next time….

 In this episode, the location is the Springfield Nuclear Power Plant where Homer works–owned by multi-millionaire, C. Montgomery Burns (who’s 104 years old and pretty much senile).